Candidate Chemical List

 What is the Candidate Chemicals list?

 A Candidate Chemical is a chemical that exhibits a "hazard trait and/or an environmental or toxicological endpoint" and is either: (a) found on one or more of the authoritative lists specified in section 69502.2(a) of the Safer Consumer Products regulations (hereinafter, "authoritative lists"); or (b) listed by DTSC using the criteria specified in section 69502.2(b).
 The Safer Consumer Products regulations require DTSC to post an informational list of Candidate Chemicals on its Web site within 30 days after the effective date of the regulations (October 1, 2013); and to update the list periodically.
 (Cal.
 Code Regs, tit.
 22, § 69502.3, subd. (a)).
-In the event there is a discrepancy between the criteria in section 69502.2 and the informational Candidate Chemicals list, the regulation controls.
+In the event there is a discrepancy between the criteria in section 69502.2 and the informational Candidate Chemicals list, the regulation controls (see section below to view or download the list).

 Contents of the informational List